 You can visit Vila Nova de Gaia and tour one of the wine cellars that line the banks of the river, including Cálem or Graham’s.
 If you have more time, travel upriver into the Douro Valley.
 A private lunch cruise gives you the chance to indulge in a gourmet meal while admiring the vineyards and the lazy, snaking river.

-An old favorite in Portugal, vihno verde has recently gained wider acclaim in international markets.
+An old favourite in Portugal, vihno verde has recently gained wider acclaim in international markets.
 This youthful green wine is made from alvarinho (albariño) grapes or combined with northern Portuguese varietals.
 A sharp wine that’s released just three to six months after the grapes are harvested, vihno verde is unusually refreshing thanks to a dry, citrusy profile and low alcohol content (usually about 9% ABV).

 The vines for vihno verde were traditionally raised above the ground on high pergolas or trained up through trees to allow more space for other crops.
 Many farmers continue this method and you can still see this distinctive landscape feature as you travel through the region, but many modern growers are moving away from the practice.
 When I’m in northern Portugal, I like to stop at a small family-run winery to sample this most typical of Portuguese wines.